Aditya-Baranwal/food-stalls/readme.md

 }'

-1) to run this project need to have mysql server on, with table created and data added to table.
+1) To run this project need to have mysql server on, with table created and data added to table.
-2) follow following steps to run application npm install. node start.
+2) Follow following steps to run application npm install. node start.